310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es2.md

 First one is: “Please say your Ryusei Green catchphrase!”.
 This was the most requested one, surprisingly.
 Aren’t I always saying it?

-…Alright then, here I go! *“The green flames are the mark of compassion!
+…Alright then, here I go! *“The green flame is the mark of compassion!
 The great nature, growing infinitely!
 Ryusei Green, Takamine Midori!”*

 Ahaha, it’s kinda embarrassing to do it without the rest here… But I hope it made you all happy.